fhiso/legacy-format/data-model.md

 ### VERS   {#VERS}

-Indicates which version of a product, item, or publication is being used or referenced.
+Version: indicates which version of a product, item, or publication is being used or referenced.

 Contexts
 :   .`[HEAD]`.`[SOUR]`.`[VERS]`